 Still got that buzzy sound?
 Let’s try a hard reset.
 Unplug, wait, then re-plug.
 Launch your preferred sound source and see if you’ve still got some buzz or breakup.
 If the disturbance lives on, you can try adjusting a few EQ settings on your Show.
 Swipe down and tap Settings > Sound > Equalizer.
 By default, treble, midrange, and bass should all be middle of the road.
 Try adjusting the treble and bass to see if that buzz clears out.

 Have you noticed that your Show touchscreen isn’t as responsive as it used to be?
 Maybe there are parts of the screen that respond better than others?
-There could be a few reasons why your Show is being a picky pest.
+There could be a few reasons why your Show is being a pest.
 For starters, let’s make sure your screen isn’t too gunked up.
 The Echo Show is a touchscreen device after all, and while display hubs are built to withstand our abuse, they can only take so much of our oily skin and fingerprints.
-Wipe your Show’s display with a proper LCD cleaner, and especially around the edges of the screen, as this is where the Show’s main infrared sensors are located.
+Wipe your Show’s display with a proper LCD cleaner, especially around the edges of the screen, as this is where the Show’s main infrared sensors are located.

 While you’re at it, make sure the edges of your Show are free of obstructions, as performance can be hindered if the sensors are blocked.
 Move things out of the way, or simply relocate your Echo Show to a spot with more real estate.

 Your Echo Show’s Drop In camera is an awesome communication tool, but it can be a little glitchy.
 Many Show owners have experienced total video loss during a Drop In session.
 Some have lost sound, too.
 This is a tricky one, but let’s rule out the easy stuff.
 For starters, make sure your privacy shutter isn’t engaged.
 The shutter is controlled by a toggle switch next to the camera.
-If you’ve still got no video, we’re probably talking a software bug.
+If you’ve still got no video, we’re probably talking about a software bug.

 If you’ve still got no video, you may want to reach out to Amazon for a replacement (if your Echo Show is still under warranty).

-Still having issues?
-It’s a Bluetooth device, you say?
 If you’re having trouble pairing your Echo Show to Bluetooth speakers and similar hardware, there could be a few troubles.
 One is range.
-Bluetooth works some wireless wonders, but does its best work when devices are in close range.
+Bluetooth works some wireless wonders but does its best work when devices are in close range.
 Interference from other hardware can easily get in the way, especially over long distances.
-Try moving your external speaker closer to your Show.
+Try moving your external speaker closer to the Show.
 If both devices still won’t pair, chances are it’s a compatibility issue.

 For Bluetooth profiles, Alexa supports both the Advanced Audio Distribution Profile (A2DP SNK) and Audio/Video Remote Control Profile.
 If your Bluetooth device doesn’t use either class, you’re not going to be able to link it with your Echo Show.